This post was originally published on January 02, 2019, and extensively updated on June 20, 2022.

 A big part of establishing an online presence while starting a small business in Utah is thinking about how your potential customers and clients will find you.
 You'll need:

 - Standardized business listings in online directories

-- A system for soliciting and managing online reviews
+- A system for soliciting and managing online customer reviews

 The easier it is for people to find you, the more likely it is that you'll achieve your business growth goals.

 At Cook Martin Poulson, we provide an array of services to assist Utah business owners with starting a business.
-Hiring a professional accounting firm will help you avoid potential pitfalls and get your new business off on the right foot.
-Click here to schedule an appointment -- we'd love to hear from you.
+Hiring a professional accounting firm will help you avoid potential pitfalls and start your new business off on the right foot, we'd love to hear from you.